Tune out the pain: study tests music as a simple fix for nail biopsy jitters

 Summary

-This study looks at whether listening to calming music during a nail biopsy can lower pain and anxiety.
-About 30 adults having the procedure will be randomly assigned to either hear a playlist or get standard care.
-Afterward, they will rate their pain, anxiety, and satisfaction.
-The goal is to see if a simple, low-cost music intervention can improve the patient experience.
+This study tests whether listening to calming music during a nail biopsy can lower pain and anxiety.
+About 30 adults will be randomly assigned to hear a playlist or get standard care.
+After the procedure, they will rate their pain, anxiety, and satisfaction.
+The goal is to see if this simple, low-cost approach improves the patient experience.

 Get updates